Rhetos/Rhetos/AspNetFormsAuth/Readme.md

 		validation="HMACSHA256" />

 It is important to generate new validationKey and decryptionKey for every deployment.
-You may use the following C# code (hint: use LinqPad) to generate the keys:
+You may use the following C# code to generate the keys:

 	void Main()
 	{